Electronicam

 Electronicam was a television recording system that shot an image on film and television at the same time through a common lens.
 It was developed by James L. Caddigan for the DuMont Television Network in the 1950s, before electronic recording on videotape was available.
-Since the film directly captured the live scene, its quality was much higher than the commonly used kinescope films, which were shot from a TV screen.
+Since the film directly captured live scenes, its quality was much higher than the commonly used kinescope films, which were shot from a TV screen.
+This improved film production by reducing the shooting time.

 How it worked

 The image passes through a lens into a beam splitter that sends half the light to a 35 mm or 16 mm camera mounted on the right side of the television camera.
 The other half of the light passes to the other side, through a 45-degree angle mirror and into a video camera tube.
-Because the camera dollies had to support two cameras—one conventional electronic "image orthicon" TV camera tube, and one 35mm motion picture camera—the system was bulky and heavy, and somewhat clumsy in operation.
+Because the camera dollies had to support two cameras—one conventional electronic image orthicon TV camera tube, and one 35mm motion picture camera—the system was bulky and heavy, and somewhat clumsy in operation.
 This made complex productions problematic.
 Single-stage shows, such as The Honeymooners, were relatively easy since they had few sets and generally small casts.

 In the studio, when two or three Electronicam cameras were used, a kinescope system recorded the live feed (as broadcast), so the Electronicam films could later be edited to match.
 The audio was recorded separately, onto either a magnetic fullcoat (1952, and all later) or as an optical soundtrack negative (pre-1952).